Medical expert of the article

 - hemorrhagic cystitis;

-- nephrological disease: IgA nephropathy , glomerulonephritis;
+- nephrological disease: IgA nephropathy, glomerulonephritis;

-- violation of the blood coagulation system, anticoagulant therapy;
+- blood coagulation disorder, anticoagulant therapy;

-- arteriovenous malformation / angiomyolipoma.
-[3]
+- arteriovenous malformation / angiomyolipoma. [ 3 ]

 Who to contact?